1Generic1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories - Write a script that counts the number of directories and sub-directories in the current directory The current and parent directories should not be taken into account, Hidden directories should be counted

 12-newest_files - Create a script that displays the 10 newest files in the current directory.
 One file per line Sorted from the newest to the oldest

 13-unique - Create a script that takes a list of words as input and prints only words that appear exactly once.
-Input format: One line, one word Output format: One line, one word Words should be sorted >> README.md echo -e n13-unique - Create a script that takes a list of words as input and prints only words that appear exactly once.
-Input format: One line, one word Output format: One line, one word Words should be sorted >> README.md echo -e n13-unique - Create a script that takes a list of words as input and prints only words that appear exactly once.
-Input format: One line, one word Output format: One line, one word Words should be sorted

-13-unique - Create a script that takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word Output format: One line, one word Words should be sorted